cerb/cerb.github.io/pricing/cloud.md

 Contact us to switch your subscription to annual billing and we'll add the discount automatically.

+<div id="academic"></div>

+## Do you provide academic discounts?

+Yes!
+We offer a 20% discount to qualified academic institutions.
+Please contact us for details.

+<div id="nonprofit"></div>

+## Do you offer a discount to charities and non-profits?

+Yes!
+Please contact us for details.

 <div id="volume-discount"></div>

 ## Do you provide a volume discount for Cerb Cloud subscriptions?